tartley/tartley.github.io/posts/doomsday-clock.md

 *By Geoff Johns (writer), Gary Frank (pencil) & Brad Anderson (colors).
 (2017-2019)*
 ![Spoilers](/files/spoilers.svg)

-The original [*Watchmen*](https://archive.org/details/Watchmen1987), is a seminal 12-issue superhero comic by Alan Moore (writer) & Dave Gibbons (artist), published from 1986 to 1987, that transformed the comics world.
-A superhero tale in which *almost* none of the superheroes have any superhuman powers.
+The original [*Watchmen*](https://archive.org/details/Watchmen1987) is a seminal 12-issue superhero comic by Alan Moore (writer) & Dave Gibbons (artist), published from 1986 to 1987, that transformed the comics world.
+A superhero tale in which all-but-one of the superheroes have no superhuman powers at all.

 The decades since have spawned a number of remakes, sequels, prequels and spin-offs.
 Zach Snyder's movie adaptation has its adherents, and the HBO